The Human Papillomavirus (HPV) Vaccine

 How can I pay for the HPV vaccine?

-All private insurance plans regulated by New York State are required to cover the cost of all ACIP-recommended vaccines, including HPV, for patients through the age of 18.
+All private insurance plans regulated by New York State are required to cover the cost of all ACIP-recommended vaccines, including HPV vaccine, for patients through the age of 18.
 All other private insurance plans should be contacted individually to determine their coverage of HPV vaccination.

-A federal program called the Vaccines for Children (VFC) Program can help pay for your child's vaccines if he or she is 18 or younger and is not insured, or is underinsured, eligible for Medicaid, an American Indian or an Alaska Native.
-For more information, visit www.health.ny.gov/prevention/immunization/vaccines_for_children.htm.
+A federal program called the Vaccines for Children (VFC) Program can help pay for your child's vaccines if he or she is 18 years if age or younger and is not insured, underinsured, eligible for Medicaid, an American Indian or an Alaska Native.
+For more information, visit New York State Vaccines for Children (VFC) Program.

 What if someone is uninsured or underinsured and older than 18?